Tanzyingsz/DDM-Dissertation/Literature Review 5.0.md

 ### 2.1.3 User Interface and Usability

+When it comes to the UI design of a website, some certain elements are crucial to adapt within pages, namely typography, colour and motion design.
+They all brings a certain level of effect to usability, both positive and negative.
+Hence this chapter discuss the theory and practical advice on how to use these elements properly.

 **Typography**
 Typography act as a core building block for a brand.
 After all, whenever a brand tries to convey a message or interface with customers through textual form, they have to rely on the support of typographic design.
 A proper text treatment will measurably affect user productivity and increase satisfaction in user experience.